The chemical name for Testosterone Enanthate, USP is designated chemically as androst-4-en-3-one, 17-[(1-oxoheptyl)-oxy]-, (17β)-.

 Testosterone Rejuvenation Center hormone physicians are Mayo Clinic® and Cleveland Clinic ® trained with over 20 years of experience treating patients for Testosterone Deficiency - we can help you!

-Be safe and fill out the Quick Info Form for testosterone pricing or call us at 1-888-663-1777 for more information on how to get Testosterone injections online.
+Be safe and fill out the Testosterone Info Form for testosterone pricing or call us at 1-888-663-1777 for more information on how to get Testosterone injections online.

 Our Testosterone Replacement Centers are managed by Board Certified medical doctors who are Mayo Clinic® and Cleveland Clinic® trained in bio-identical hormone replacement therapy.
 The Testosterone Injections we prescribe are only manufactured by the best FDA-Approved manufacturers.